contentful/rich-text/CONTRIBUTING.md

 ### Local Development

-Run `npm install` to install all necessary dependencies.
+Run `yarn` to install all necessary dependencies.

 As a post-install step, all Lerna dependencies are [hoisted](https://github.com/lerna/lerna/blob/master/doc/hoist.md), and hence internally reliant packages (e.g., `rich-text-html-renderer`, which depends upon `rich-text-types`) will resolve their modules via symlink.
-In other words, `npm install` will _both_ install external dependencies for each project, _and_ ensure packages that pull in other packages in this repository as dependencies are linked to the local version (rather than whatever the state of those packages is on npm).
+In other words, `yarn` will _both_ install external dependencies for each project, _and_ ensure packages that pull in other packages in this repository as dependencies are linked to the local version (rather than whatever the state of those packages is on npm).